This stoves article is one of my oldest articles and one of my most popular.

-The alcohol stove setup above weighs ~14 oz with 10 days of fuel.
-If I were to go longer, an MSR PocketRocket (see below) would be more efficient for longer use.
+The alcohol stove setup above weighs ~14 oz with ten days of fuel.
+If I were to go longer, a typical canister stove would be more efficient for extended use.
 For cold weather temps (below 15F, the raw edge of three-season hiking IMO), a white gas stove would be much more efficient.

 From Mechanical Engineering Magazine, August 2004 issue:

 Once a trip extends beyond a certain duration, the advantage of the homebuilt’s near weightlessness bogs down in alcohol’s low heat content,compared to white gas or isopropane (11,500 vs. 20,000 Btu/lb.).
 Hikers relying on alcohol end up paying a fuel-weight penalty if they can’t resupply every four to five days.

 (The above figure is for two meals a day)

 Alcohol stoves also have the disadvantage that they may not be allowed during open flame bans in the North American West with its hotter and drier summers of recent years.

 Despite some concerns of some for high elevation travel, altitude has not been a factor for me with alcohol stove use.
 I have used an alcohol stove as high as 13k feet in October during a light snow squall.
 I feel that is a good representation of what I consider the raw edge for three-season hiking.

 Different alcohol stoves have various efficiencies but don’t vary that much overall in my opinion.
 However, if you use a Caldera Cone, you can increase the stove efficiency quite a bit and extend the fuel use as much as 50% vs a standard alcohol stove set up.
 If with slightly more weight (and money) depending on your application.